 Why we picked the Dell G5 Gaming Desktop:

-When picking the best desktop, we wanted something that could do everything at an affordable price.
+When picking the best gaming desktop, we wanted something that can do everything you need at an affordable price.
 That’s the Dell G5 Gaming Desktop to a tee.
-Even its $580 base model is solid PC, including a GTX 1650 and a quad-core Core i3 processor.
+Even its $686 base model is a solid PC, including a GTX 1650 Super and a quad-core 10th-gen Intel Core i3 processor.
 That’s plenty of power for most students, whether you’re working on a video project, editing photos, coding a game, or just writing your research paper.

-Even though most students will be able to get by with an inexpensive desktop with a competent processor, more and more schools are requiring projects that rely on more graphics power as part of the curriculum, and having a discrete GPU will be beneficial.
-Dell’s G5 Gaming Desktop, though it’s marketed as an inexpensive gaming rig, delivers on this front with up to a Core i9-9900K and options for discrete graphics all the way up to an Nvidia RTX 2080.
-That’s as powerful as mainstream PCs get.
+Even though most students will be able to get by with an inexpensive desktop with a competent processor, more and more schools are requiring projects that rely on graphics power as part of the curriculum, and having a discrete GPU will be beneficial.
+The Dell G5 Gaming Desktop, though it’s marketed as an inexpensive gaming rig, delivers on this front with up to an Intel Core i9-10900KF and options for discrete graphics all the way up to an Nvidia RTX 2070 Super.

 Read our in-depth Dell G5 Gaming Desktop review

 Why you should buy this: It’s tiny and powerful.